Hands-on community workshops to offer 'feel' for proposed design guidelines, amendments

 for proposed design guidelines, amendments

-The Town of Vienna is hosting two community workshops at the end of the month that will demonstrate how community feedback has been translated into proposed MAC (Maple Avenue Commercial) corridor design guidelines to reflect the community’s vision for Maple Avenue.
+The Town of Vienna is hosting two community workshops this weekend that will demonstrate how community (including businesses) feedback has been translated into proposed MAC (Maple Avenue Commercial) corridor design guidelines to reflect the community’s vision for Maple Avenue.
 Associated proposed changes to the Town’s MAC ordinance also will be featured.

 The workshops are designed to be hands-on so that participants can experience how proposed changes, related to setbacks and sidewalks widths, for example, might actually feel.
 Residents who attend the family-friendly workshops also will have opportunities to ask questions and provide feedback about the proposed guidelines and ordinance amendments.